MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2browser.md

 <!-- ====================================================================== -->
 ## WebView2 APIs

 WebView2Browser makes use of a handful of the APIs available in WebView2.
-For the APIs not used here, you can find more about them in the [Microsoft Edge WebView2 Reference](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32).
-The following is a list of the most interesting APIs WebView2Browser uses and the feature(s) they enable.
+For the APIs not used here, you can find more about them in the [Microsoft Edge WebView2 Reference](/microsoft-edge/webview2/reference/win32).
+The following is a list of the most interesting APIs WebView2Browser uses and the features they enable.

-API | Feature(s)
+API | Features
 :--- | :---
-CreateCoreWebView2EnvironmentWithOptions | Used to create the environments for UI and content WebViews.
+`CreateCoreWebView2EnvironmentWithOptions` | Used to create the environments for UI and content WebViews.
 Different user data directories are passed to isolate UI from web content. |
-ICoreWebView2 | There are several WebViews in WebView2Browser and most features make use of members in this interface, the table below shows how they're used.
+`ICoreWebView2` | There are several WebViews in WebView2Browser and most features make use of members in this interface, the table below shows how they're used.
-ICoreWebView2DevToolsProtocolEventReceivedEventHandler | Used along with add_DevToolsProtocolEventReceived to listen for CDP security events to update the lock icon in the browser UI. |
+`ICoreWebView2DevToolsProtocolEventReceivedEventHandler` | Used along with add_DevToolsProtocolEventReceived to listen for CDP security events to update the lock icon in the browser UI. |
-ICoreWebView2DevToolsProtocolEventReceiver | Used along with add_DevToolsProtocolEventReceived to listen for CDP security events to update the lock icon in the browser UI. |
+`ICoreWebView2DevToolsProtocolEventReceiver` | Used along with add_DevToolsProtocolEventReceived to listen for CDP security events to update the lock icon in the browser UI. |
-ICoreWebView2ExecuteScriptCompletedHandler | Used along with ExecuteScript to get the title and favicon from the visited page. |
+`ICoreWebView2ExecuteScriptCompletedHandler` | Used along with ExecuteScript to get the title and favicon from the visited page. |
-ICoreWebView2FocusChangedEventHandler | Used along with add_LostFocus to hide the browser options dropdown when it loses focus.
+`ICoreWebView2FocusChangedEventHandler` | Used along with add_LostFocus to hide the browser options dropdown when it loses focus.
-ICoreWebView2HistoryChangedEventHandler | Used along with add_HistoryChanged to update the navigation buttons in the browser UI. |
+`ICoreWebView2HistoryChangedEventHandler` | Used along with add_HistoryChanged to update the navigation buttons in the browser UI. |
-ICoreWebView2Controller | There are several WebViewControllers in WebView2Browser and we fetch the associated WebViews from them.
+`ICoreWebView2Controller` | There are several WebViewControllers in WebView2Browser and we fetch the associated WebViews from them.
-ICoreWebView2NavigationCompletedEventHandler | Used along with add_NavigationCompleted to update the reload button in the browser UI.
+`ICoreWebView2NavigationCompletedEventHandler` | Used along with add_NavigationCompleted to update the reload button in the browser UI.
-ICoreWebView2Settings | Used to disable DevTools in the browser UI.
+`ICoreWebView2Settings` | Used to disable DevTools in the browser UI.
-ICoreWebView2SourceChangedEventHandler | Used along with add_SourceChanged to update the address bar in the browser UI. |
+`ICoreWebView2SourceChangedEventHandler` | Used along with add_SourceChanged to update the address bar in the browser UI. |
-ICoreWebView2WebMessageReceivedEventHandler | This is one of the most important APIs to WebView2Browser.
+`ICoreWebView2WebMessageReceivedEventHandler` | This is one of the most important APIs to WebView2Browser.
 Most functionalities involving communication across WebViews use this.

-ICoreWebView2 API | Feature(s)
+ICoreWebView2 API | Features
 :--- | :---
-add_NavigationStarting | Used to display the cancel navigation button in the controls WebView. add_SourceChanged | Used to update the address bar. add_HistoryChanged | Used to update go back/forward buttons. add_NavigationCompleted | Used to display the reload button once a navigation completes.
+`add_NavigationStarting` | Used to display the cancel navigation button in the controls WebView.
+`add_SourceChanged` | Used to update the address bar.
+`add_HistoryChanged` | Used to update go back/forward buttons.
+`add_NavigationCompleted` | Used to display the reload button once a navigation completes.
-ExecuteScript | Used to get the title and favicon of a visited page.
+`ExecuteScript` | Used to get the title and favicon of a visited page.
-PostWebMessageAsJson | Used to communicate WebViews.
-All messages use JSON to pass parameters needed. add_WebMessageReceived | Used to handle web messages posted to the WebView.
+`PostWebMessageAsJson` | Used to communicate WebViews.
+All messages use JSON to pass parameters needed.
+`add_WebMessageReceived` | Used to handle web messages posted to the WebView.
-CallDevToolsProtocolMethod | Used to enable listening for security events, which will notify of security status changes in a document.
+`CallDevToolsProtocolMethod` | Used to enable listening for security events, which will notify of security status changes in a document.

 ICoreWebView2Controller API | Feature(s)
 :--- | :---
-get_CoreWebView2 | Used to get the CoreWebView2 associated with this CoreWebView2Controller.
+`get_CoreWebView2` | Used to get the CoreWebView2 associated with this CoreWebView2Controller.
-add_LostFocus | Used to hide the options dropdown when the user clicks away of it.
+`add_LostFocus` | Used to hide the options dropdown when the user clicks away from it.

 <!-- ====================================================================== -->